Menu Icon

 What is embryo grading?

-Overall, embryo grading scores the quality of an embryo based on its morphology (structure and appearance).
-However, the fact that there are many variations in criteria for embryo grading as well as the way grades are assigned can make comparisons between clinics or between studies extremely difficult.ii
+There are many variations in criteria for embryo grading, as well as the way embryo grades are assigned.
+These differences can make comparisons between clinics or between studies extremely difficult.ii

 At what stage are embryos graded?

-Embryo development is assessed at different stages by the embryology team, and the timing of assessments can vary depending on the protocols used by the clinic.
-Most often, cleavage-stage (day 3) embryos are assessed for whether and how the cells have divided, and then blastocyst (day 5-7) grading is performed to further assess the quality of the embryo.
+Embryo development is assessed at different stages by the embryology team, and the timing of assessments vary depending on the protocols used by the clinic.
+Most often, grading is performed at the cleavage stage (Day 3) and blastocyst stage (Days 5 to 7).

-Embryos are first assessed on the third day after egg retrieval.
-At this point, the embryologist is looking at cell number and embryo morphology under a high-powered microscope.
-A day 3 embryo has cells that are actively dividing but the embryo itself is not growing in size/volume.
-Day 3 embryos ideally should have 6-10 cells, with 8 cells being optimal to develop into viable blastocyst embryos.iii
+When embryos are assessed on the third day after egg retrieval, the embryologist is looking at cell number and embryo morphology under a high-powered microscope.
+Day 3 embryos have cells that are actively dividing but the embryos themselves are not growing in size or volume.
+Day 3 embryos should ideally have six to 10 cells, with eight cells being optimal to develop into viable blastocyst embryos.iii

-Embryos are also almost always graded at the blastocyst stage (if they reach this point), though rarely they may be graded at the morula stage (day 4) when a day 4 transfer is planned.
-The significance of examining an embryo between days 5-7 is the ability to assess the quality of its development after embryonic genes are activated.
-Examining at the blastocyst stage also gives the benefit of assessing both the inner cell mass and trophectoderm.
+Rarely, embryos are graded at the morula stage (Day 4) when a Day 4 transfer is planned.
+But far more often, embryos are graded at the blastocyst stage (Days 5 to 7), if they reach that point, to assess the quality of their development after embryonic genes have been activated.
+Blastocyst-stage grading also allows for the examination of the inner cell mass and trophectoderm.
 The grading of the trophectoderm (TE) will reflect the embryo’s potential to attach and implant in the uterine lining, as it will later become a large part of the placenta.
-On the other hand, the grading of the inner cell mass (ICM) will assess the potential development of the embryo (and later fetus) itself.iv
+Grading of the inner cell mass (ICM) will assess the potential development of the embryo (and later fetus) itself.iv

-Some IVF clinics perform the embryo-grading process at other stages (i.e., zygote and morula), but grading at the 8-cell cleavage stage and blastocyst stage are the most common.
+Some IVF clinics perform the embryo-grading process at other stages (i.e., zygote, morula), but grading at the 8-cell cleavage stage and blastocyst stage are the most common.

 What do the different embryo grades mean?

 The early blastocyst grading system was first introduced by Gardner and Schoolcraft in 1999 and was quickly adopted by most IVF laboratories.
-Although this system did not cover all features of embryo morphology, it was useful to classify the quality of blastocyst development, assessing the fluid-filled cavity (the blastocoel), the ICM, and TE under a microscope.
+Although this system did not cover all features of embryo morphology, it was useful to classify the quality of blastocyst development, assessing the blastocoel (fluid-filled cavity), the inner cell mass, and trophectoderm under a microscope.
 Grading the expansion was important, since formation of the fluid-filled cavity requires the embryo to produce a lot of energy and therefore reflects embryo quality.
-The Gardner-Schoolcraft system also assigns grades of A, B, or C separately for the structural appearance of the ICM and TE.v
+The Gardner-Schoolcraft system also assigns grades of A, B, or C separately for the structural appearance of the inner cell mass and trophectoderm.v

-In 2011, experts from the European Society of Human Reproduction and Embryology (ESHRE) and Alpha Scientists in Reproductive Medicine issued updated guidelines to standardize the embryo grading system.
-This classifies embryo quality based on cell number, the degree of fragmentation (uneven division of cells), the symmetry of the cells (even cell size), the presence of multiple cell nuclei, and compaction status.vii
+In 2011, experts from the European Society of Human Reproduction and Embryology (ESHRE) and Alpha Scientists in Reproductive Medicine issued updated guidelines to standardize embryo grading systems.
+Their grading classifies embryo quality based on cell number, the degree of fragmentation (uneven division of cells), the symmetry of the cells (even cell size), the presence of multiple cell nuclei, and compaction status.vii

-Grading systems vary among embryology labs, but many use some type of adaptation of the Gardner and Schoolcraft grading system.viii
+Grading systems vary among embryology labs, but many use some type of adaptation of the Gardner and Schoolcraft grading system.xii

 Graphic of a human blastocyst

-Below is a table of a typical grading system used to score a blastocyst, but it should be noted that many clinics have variations in their scoring systems.ix
+Below is a table of a typical grading system used to score a blastocyst.

 How is the table read?